 Sprawling over forty acres of land on the west bank of the Hooghly River, Belur; the Belur Math in Kolkata is a place of pilgrimage and also the headquarters of the Ramakrishna Math and Mission.
 People from all over the world, irrespective of the religion that they believe in, visit this temple to enjoy the tranquillity and serenity that it imbues.

 Barrackpore was the first place where Britishers set up their cantonment and later spread their rules in India.
 This place is of great historical significance as it was also the first place where the spark to attain I from Britishers was lit.
 Not to stop at that, this place is also home to some of the most mesmerizing and green parks which are perfect to spend some time lazing around and relaxing.
-Pristine temples are also situated in Barrackpore that will purge you soul and invite positive vibes.
-A visit to Barrackpore will let you enjoy some calm away from the hustle bustle of the city and also give knowledge about one of the most important chapters in the history of India.
+If you are somewhat of a history buff then Barrackpore is definitely one of those weekend getaways from Kolkata 100 Kms which you should visit.

 A cluster of small villages, Kamarpukur is nestled between Vishnupur and Tarakeshwar.
 Birthplace of a pious and sagacious saint, Sri Ramkrishna Paramhansa, this village is perfect getaway from the pell-mell of the cities.
 In this village you will be able to enjoy the pleasures of simple rural life.
 This place being pious is filled with positivity and you will feel recharged after visiting it.
 Replete with temples and scenic beauty this is just the place to unwind from the pressure of all the deadlines that you are struggling to meet.